Edwardsleo/cisco-kubeflow-starter-pack/apps/computer-vision/object-detection/onprem/pipeline/README.md

 ### **Note**:

-After the pipeline execution is complete, a backup folder with trained darknet weights (in .weights format), tflite model (.tflite) is pushed to S3 bucket.
+After the pipeline execution is complete, a backup folder with trained darknet weights (in .weights) and model folder (with .tflite) are pushed to S3 bucket.
 The stored tflite model or darknet weights can be utilized for future inferencing.

 ## <a name='UCSSetup'></a>**UCS Setup**